Self-buckling

 A column can buckle due to its own weight with no other direct forces acting on it, in a failure mode called self-buckling.
 In conventional column buckling problems, the self-weight is often neglected since it is assumed to be small when compared to the applied axial loads.
-However, when this assumption is not valid, it is important to take the self-buckling into account.
+However, when the weight of the column is significant compared to its buckling strength, it is important to take self-buckling into account.

-Elastic buckling of a "heavy" column i.e., column buckling under its own weight, was first investigated by Greenhill at 1881.
+Elastic buckling of a "heavy" column i.e., column buckling under its own weight, was first investigated by Greenhill in 1881.
 He found that a free-standing, vertical column, with density $\rho$, Young's modulus $E$, and cross-sectional area $A$, will buckle under its own weight if its height exceeds a certain critical value: